jojozhuang/jojozhuang.github.io/_popular/java-core/java-core-socket.md

 ---
 layout: tutorial
 key: popular
-title: "Socket Programming with Java"
+title: "Java Core - Socket"
-index: 1504
+index: 1423
-subcategory: java-app
+subcategory: java-core
 date: 2016-02-22
 tags: [Socket, TCP, UDP]
 ---

 > Introduce how to use socket to communicate between applications in Java.

+## 1. Socket
 Sockets provide the communication mechanism between two computers.
 A client program creates a socket on its end of the communication and attempts to connect that socket to a server.

-## 1. Two Common Network Protocols
+There are two common network protocols: TCP and UDP.

 ### 1.1 TCP
 TCP stands for Transmission Control Protocol, which allows for reliable communication between two applications.
 TCP is typically used over the Internet Protocol, which is referred to as TCP/IP.
 ### 1.2 UDP